mmillerxyz/Vigilante-Toolset/README.md

 More to come later, sorry

-<u>For more help, please refer to our [Video Tutorials](https://www.youtube.com/watch?v=-UL2hAGz8_0) or refer to the manual included in Vigilante's root dirrectory..</u>
+<u>For more help, please refer to our [Video Tutorials](https://www.youtube.com/watch?v=-UL2hAGz8_0) or refer to the manual included in Vigilante's root directory..</u>

 <!-- ROADMAP -->
 ## Manifesto

-I have found that most of these types of sites are usually ran from an older Windows machine and often Raspberry Pi3.
+I have found that most of these types of sites are usually ran from an older Windows machine and often Raspberry Pi3 and not often updated.
 Minimal in power they are usually very easy to take down with DdoS attacks.
-I'm  working on the port scanner and crawler so for now everything is based off of what would normal be port 80.
-Menu 2 Option 4 finds admin logins and other things sometimes leading to the person's identity who owns the server.
+I'm  working on the port scanner and crawler but for now everything is based off of what would normal be port 80.
+Menu 2 Option 4 finds admin logins and other pages that sometimes lead to the identity of who owns the server.
 Brute forcing is always an option, Option 5 I believe, but I would suggest supplemental word lists.
-Sometime you can get lucky when searching through things found from the directory scan and happen upon a SQL server.
+Sometime you can get lucky when searching through pages found from the directory scan and happen upon a SQL server.
+In such a case there are instructions within all terminal prompts guiding you as to what information is needed.

 See the [Tutorial Video](https://www.youtube.com/watch?v=-UL2hAGz8_0) for features (and how to use them) More to come soon.